igemsoftware2020/Chalmers-Gothenburg/ODEModels/README.md

 # Kinetic models

-Here, you can find the scripts to rund the *ordinary differential equation models* for degradation of the soft segment and hard segment of elastane and and *sensitivity analysis*.
+Here, you can find the scripts to run the *ordinary differential equation models* for degradation of the soft segment and hard segment of elastane and and *sensitivity analysis*.